Trombov/FutureNNAimbot/README.md

 Important information
 ---
+**Train with different distances, lights and angles for better recognition.**

 **Take screenshots of objects that should not be recognized by pressing BACKSPACE button**

 **Then u finished training write in cfg file batch=1 and subdivision=1 for testing(recognizing)**